LMihel/LMihelac/README.md

 ## [Segmentation in children](https://github.com/LMihel/LMihel.github.io/tree/Segmentation-of-Melody)

 The segmentation of children of various ages (from early childhood until adolescence) is examined with two experiments: Game Experiment and Breathing Experiment.
-The Game Experiment examines whether children and adolescents.
+The Game Experiment examines whether children and adolescents are using phrases as a grouping strategy in memorizing melodies.
 The Breathing Experiment examines if breathing and phrases are coordinated while singing music without lyrics.

 ## [Computational segmentation](https://github.com/LMihel/LMihel.github.io/tree/Computational-Segmentation-of-Melody#computational-segmentation)